 Telluride Association sponsors a variety of awards for students at many stages of their academic careers.

 If you are a college student or recent college graduate, please consider applying to become a factotum at TASS or TASP.
 As the name implies, factotums “do everything” in support of the summer programs – from organizing guest lectures to ensuring the smooth functioning of student social life.
-The deadline to apply to work in the summer of 2020 are due December 15, 2019.
+Applications to work at TASS or TASP in the summer of 2020 are due December 15, 2019.
 You can find more information and application materials at the following links: